HPCPowerStack/hpcpowerstack.github.io/powerstack22.md

 <p align="center"><font size="+1">November 10-11, 2022 (Thurs-Fri)<br/>In-person Event</font></p>

-The seminar on "The HPC PowerStack: Enabling Efficient Power Management in High-Performance Computing through Hierarchical Design" will be held digitially in June 2020.
+The seminar on "The HPC PowerStack: Enabling Efficient Power Management in High-Performance Computing through Hierarchical Design" will be held in-person in November 2022 (Nov 10-11).
 It will bring together experts from academia, research laboratories and industry in order to design and engineer a holistic and extensible, deployable power management framework.
 Such a framework could ultimately lead to standardization or - at least - homogenization efforts for